amitjoy/aspecio/README.md

-# Aspecio, AOP Proxies for OSGi
+# Aspecio - AOP Proxies for OSGi Services

 Aspecio is a 'micro-framework' that provide AOP Proxies to OSGi R7.
 It brings a mix of component-oriented and aspect-oriented programming to your application.
 Aspecio lets you define _Aspects_ that you can later pick to add behaviour to your components and avoid duplicating boilerplate dealing with cross-cutting concerns.